IJDykeman/ijdykeman.github.io/_posts/2017-10-16-wang-tile-procedural-generation.markdown

 ![tile spec]({{ site.url }}/assets/wang_tiles/tile_spec.svg)

 The tiles are laid out on a grid of 4x4 cells.
 Each cell contains a colored tile in the upper left 3x3 region, and the remaining 7 pixel contain metadata about the tile.
+The pixel below the center of the tile can be set to pure red to comment that tile out of the set.
+The solvers will never include it in a map.
+The upper pixel to the right of the tile can be set to pure black to add all 4 rotations of the tile to the tile set as well.
+This is a nice shorthand when you want to add something like a corner, which can reasonably exist in 4 orientations.
+Finally, the most important piece of markup is the pixel below and to the left of the tile.
+This controls the base probability of that tile appearing in the map.
+The darker the pixel is, the more likely that tile is to appear.